Walter0697/BunnyChessGame/README.md

 - Rabbit is always the starter because I like rabbit

 ### Implemented Bonus Feature:
+- Special Dice: the move is basically the instruction of the original game

 - FIRST MOVE: 10th chess always starts first
 - SAFETY: chess above blocks with special drawing cannot be attacked
 - DEFENSE: chess cannot be attacked when two chesses are staying together